ocaml/ocaml.org/data/tutorials/wf_03_metaprogramming.md

 ### One PPX for Multiple OCaml Versions

-One subtlety in writing a PPX is the the fact that the types of the Parsetree module might change when a new feature is added to the language.
+One subtlety in writing a PPX is the fact that the types of the Parsetree module might change when a new feature is added to the language.
 To keep a PPX compatible with a new version, it would have to update the transformation from the old types to the new ones.
 But, by doing so, it would lose compatibility